Kristina Borjesson

 In September 2013, Borjesson released on Amazon Kindle her first work of fiction, The Reptile Club Librarian, a book based on the life of a man who spent most of his professional life working both sides of the law.
-She currently hosts The Whistleblower Newsroom, a one-hour radio show airing on the Progressive Radio Network that is subsequently uploaded onto podcast platforms including PodBean and YouTube.
+She hosted The Whistleblower Newsroom, a one-hour radio show that aired on the Progressive Radio Network.

+Kristina Borjesson died December 29, 2023.